leanderlee/questrade/README.md

 qt.account = '123456'; // Switch to account 123456 -- All future calls will use this account.
 ```

+## Contributions

+All contributions are welcome!

+## Questrade does not maintain this unofficial SDK

+Refer to [Questrade's Documentation](https://www.questrade.com/api/documentation/) to get help and please open a [GitHub issues](https://github.com/luxcium/questrade-ts/issues) for anything you feel dont match the way it should be working when refering to Questrade docs.

 ### MIT LICENSE

 Copyright (c) 2019 Benjamin Vincent Kasapoglu (Luxcium)